gentics/mesh/doc/src/main/asciidoc/json-node-response-format.md

 * If user attempts to update a property which should be not updateable (e.g. a "creator" property) an exception is thrown.
 * DisplayName was changed to displayField to indicate that it holds the name of the field for the display name.
 * Add a flag / property to indicate whether the node is a container.
+* The segmentName was added as a mandatory field that is used to build the webroot path to the node.
+* Should we group the field that are updateable together or should the documentation list all those fields that can be modified?

 ## Example 1 - Product schema